andreaswachowski/pianochords/README.md

 The question is the chord symbol, the answer is the layout of the chord on the piano keyboard.

-Imagine sitting at the piano with the mobile version of Anki on a table, practicing chords.
-Having said that, you could just as well practice purely mentally while on the road.
+Imagine sitting at the piano with the mobile version of Anki on an iPad or similar, practicing chords, or practicing mentally while on the road.

 Various chord types (e.g. maj7, dominant, half-diminished, etc.) are supported as are different inversions (first, second, ...).
 In the example above, the